zucchinidev/thingsverse/README.md

 # ThingsVerse

-IoT platform, focusing on Real Time.
+A Simple IoT platform, focusing on Real Time.
 Web server with graphics updated in real time with sensor metrics.

 I will use the new JavaScript features that come in ECMAScript 2016 and we will work with Postgres as a database